johnpapa/generator-hottowel/README.md

 - `gulp wiredep`

-    Looks up all bower components' main files and adds them to the `index.html`.
+    Looks up all bower components' main files and JavaScript source code, then adds them to the `index.html`.

     The `.bowerrc` file also runs this as a postinstall task whenever `bower install` is run.